 Why We Love This Recipe?

 Where do we start?
-First of all, we love that this ricotta and lemon pasta is perfect for any season of the year.
-The creaminess of the soft cheese makes it a perfect dish for cold winter nights, but the zinginess of the lemon and the freshness of basil simply scream summer vibes to me!
+First of all, we love that this creamy ricotta pasta is perfect for any season of the year.
+The creaminess of the soft cheese makes it a perfect dish for cold winter nights, but the zinginess of the lemon and the freshness of the basil simply scream summer vibes to me!
 Just like the Green Pasta screams spring!
 And Mushroom Blue Cheese Pasta is all about autumn!

 Ingredients

 The ingredients in this recipe are also not difficult to substitute, see Recipe FAQs below for tips and suggestions for substitutions.
+However, since only a handful of ingredients are required, try and use good quality products.

 Step-By-Step Recipe